larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 Go to <https://diseases.jensenlab.org/> and query for **colorectal cancer**.
 Again, click on it on the Search results page (like in the ORGANISMS resource).

-_Which gene is most strongly associated with colorectal cancer according to text mining?_
+_9. Which gene is most strongly associated with colorectal cancer according to text mining?_

 Click on **TP53** in the text-mining table.

-_Do the abstracts in fact support an association between colorectal cancer and TP53?_
+_10. Do the abstracts in fact support an association between colorectal cancer and TP53?_

 Cooccurrence-based information extraction is a very generic approach, which can be used to find associations between any two types of entities for which we can do NER.
 For example, we can use the same approach to link the species **_Fusobacterium nucleatum_** together with **colorectal cancer** (DOID:9256):

 <https://organisms.jensenlab.org/Entity?documents=10&type1=-2&id1=851&type2=-26&id2=DOID:9256>

-_Is this association supported by only few papers or is it well established in the literature?_
+_11. Is this association supported by only few papers or is it well established in the literature?_

 ### 1.4 Microbiome characterization with text mining